 This article provides an overview of orthopedics.
-It outlines the different conditions that orthopedists treat and what people can expect during an orthopedic appointment.
+It outlines the different conditions that orthopedists treat and explains what a person can expect during an orthopedic appointment.

-The article also covers the qualifications required to become an orthopedist.
+The article also covers the qualifications necessary to become an orthopedist.

-Orthopedics is a branch of medicine that focuses on the care of the skeletal system and its interconnecting parts.
-These parts include the:
+Orthopedics, also known as orthopedic surgery, is a branch of medicine that focuses on the care of the skeletal system and its interconnecting parts.
+These parts include the following:

 An orthopedist often works as part of a larger orthopedic treatment team.
 This team may include:

 - physician assistants

 Orthopedists treat a wide variety of musculoskeletal conditions.
 These conditions may be present from birth, or they may result from an injury or age-related wear and tear.